 If you are an LPR who wants to become a naturalized citizen, any travel outside of the U.S. may be limited by continuous residency requirements.
 Generally, you must have been physically present in the U.S. for at least 30 months out of the previous five years to establish continuous residency.
 If you fail to meet this threshold, you may still be eligible for naturalization if you can prove that the absence was not an abandonment of resident status.

 Therefore, it's advisable to limit trips abroad to six months or less.
 If you wish to become a citizen, but plan to be absent for more than one year for certain employment purposes, you may file an Application to Preserve Residence for Naturalization Purposes (Form N-470) and pay the filing fee.

-Don't let legal issues like reentry, resident visas, and other confusing language prevent you from traveling outside the U.S. Learn about immigration law and what rules may apply in your particular situation.
-The best way to do that is to meet with a qualified immigration attorney to answer your questions about green card travel rules and residency requirements.
-Start now with a free case review at no obligation.
+Don't let legal issues like reentry, resident visas, and other confusing language scare you from traveling outside the U.S. Contact a qualified immigration attorney to learn about green card travel rules, residency requirements, and how they apply to your particular situation.